 The electronics industry is one of the most dynamic sectors of the world economy.
 In the United States, this industry has grown at a rate three times that of the overall economy in the last ten years.
 The semiconductor industry is now number one in value-added to the United States economy, and the computer and consumer electronics industry segments dwarf most other market segments.
-For example, Intel's market capitalization alone was higher than the three largest U.S. automakers combined, [1].
+For example, Intel's market capitalization alone was higher than the three largest U.S. automakers combined [1].

-As a result of the rapid growth of the electronics industry, many of the electronic parts that compose a product have a life cycle that is significantly shorter than the life cycle of the product they go into.
+The rapid growth of the electronics industry has spurred dramatic changes in the electronic parts that comprise the products and systems that the public buys.
+Increases in speed, reductions in feature size and supply voltage, and changes in interconnection and packaging technologies are becoming events that occur nearly monthly.
+Consequently, many of the electronic parts that compose a product have a life cycle that is significantly shorter than the life cycle of the product they go into.
 A part becomes obsolete when it is no longer manufactured, either because demand has dropped to low enough levels that it is not practical for manufacturers to continue to make it, or because the materials or technologies necessary to produce it are no longer available.
 Therefore, unless the system of interest has a short life (manufacturing and field), or the product is the driving force behind the part's market (e.g., personnel computers driving the microprocessor market), there is a high likelihood of a life cycle mismatch between the parts and the product.